-- a.
-Original title documents for salvage vehicles are available without notation of the condition of the vehicle and are, thereby, susceptible to misuse to conceal the identity - b.
-The State of issue of the original title may not be notified of the condition of the - c.
+- Original title documents for salvage vehicles are available without notation of the condition of the vehicle and are, thereby, susceptible to misuse to conceal the identity of stolen vehicles. - b.
+The State of issue of the original title may not be notified of the condition of the vehicle. - c.
 VIN plates are removed from salvage vehicles thereby reducing the later possibility of identifying the vehicle.
-Further, inadequately secured VIN plates are susceptible to theft - d.
-Identification and ownership of major component parts used in the restoration of the vehicle need not be demonstrated. - e.
-Title certificates issued to rebuilt salvage vehicles do not indicate the previous physical condition of the vehicles.
+Further, inadequately secured VIN plates are susceptible to theft and misuse. - d.
+Identification and ownership of major component parts used in the restoration of the vehicle need not be demonstrated. - Title certificates issued to rebuilt salvage vehicles do not indicate the previous physical condition of the vehicles.